Q: Who is eligible to enroll in the Group Insurance Program through the State of Illinois at retirement?

 A: Insurance identification cards are not issued unless you change your health insurance carrier.
 There are no expiration dates on any of the ID cards.
 The group numbers are the same for active and retired state employees.

-Q: If I'm traveling out of the country, will the Quality Care Health Plan policy cover me?
+Q: If I'm traveling out of the country, will the State Health Plan policy cover me?

 Q: Does the Quality Care Health Plan cover nursing home services?